How’s that for a title? If it got your attention, that’s good because this topic needs your attention.

 The best solution is to give our money only to the best vets who have done their homework on vaccines and immunology.
-There are many good holistic vets to be found and if we give them our money instead of the vets who choose to over-vaccinate, we’ll force the rest of those vets to also start learning about natural health care.
+There are good holistic vets out there and if you pay them instead of the vets who choose to over-vaccinate, you’ll force the rest of those vets to also start learning about natural health care.

 You are the only thing that stands between your dog and harmful veterinary over-servicing.
 By educating yourself and refusing unnecessary vaccination, you can help fix what’s broken with the veterinary system.